The Wild: Soundtrack

-The scores "Tales from the Wild", "You Can't Roar", and "Lost in the City" are only a few of the score tracks on the soundtrack.
+The scores "Tales from the Wild", "You Can't Roar", "Lost in the City", "To the Wild", "Alien Shores", "The Legend in Action", "The Mythology of Nigel", "The Ritual", and "Found Our Roar" are among the nine score tracks on the soundtrack.
 The soundtrack is available from Buena Vista Records.
 "Free Ride" by The Edgar Winter Group & "Come Sail Away" by Styx is featured in the trailers.

+The image song for the Japanese version is called "Prisoner of Love" by the Gospellers.

 Video game

-A video game for Game Boy Advance based on The Wild was released to coincide with the film.
+A video game for Game Boy Advance based on the film was released to coincide with the film, with Climax Studios developing the game and Buena Vista Games publishing.
 Players get to play as Benny the Squirrel and Samson the Lion as they go through New York, the sea, and Africa to find Ryan, while battling the wicked blue wildebeest Kazar.
 The video game is "E" rated (for "Everyone") by the ESRB, with a note for Mild Cartoon Violence.